 - Turn off your Samsung device.

 - Press and hold the Volume Up+ Volume Down keys simultaneously.

-- Then plug the USB in your device.
+- Then plug the USB into your device.

-- Make sure that the USB cable is connected to a power source such as the charger or a PC.
+- Make sure that the USB cable is connected to a power source such as a charger or a PC.